Nominations and applications for 2020 faculty awards are now open!

 Congratulations to the 2019 faculty award winners!
 Read more at: https://medschool.duke.edu/about-us/news-and-communications/med-school-b...

 The Office for Faculty manages the application and selection process for the following faculty awards:

 Excellence in Professionalism Award

 The Excellence in Professionalism Award was established to recognize the importance of promoting ethical and professional behavior within our community.
 This award is presented annually to a faculty member who exemplifies professionalism and personifies Duke’s guiding principles of respect, trustworthiness, diversity, teamwork, and learning.
 All Medical Center faculty, staff and trainees are invited to nominate regular rank faculty in the School of Medicine and letters should include specific examples of how the faculty member exemplifies the qualities of professionalism.
 The award carries a small monetary prize.

 Ruth and A. Morris Williams Faculty Research Prize

 The Ruth and A. Morris Williams Faculty Research Prize was established to advance research opportunities for younger faculty members and to help publicize the caliber of medical research underway at Duke.
 The Williams Prize recognizes groundbreaking research in basic or clinical science in alternate years.
-The 2019 Williams Prize will recognize outstanding contributions in basic science research and will provide a $25,000 award to the recipient, of which $5,000 is granted as a personal prize with the remainder supporting the recipient’s research.
-Applicants must be School of Medicine faculty who are 45 years of age or younger as of April 30, 2019.
+The 2020 Williams Prize will recognize outstanding contributions in clinical science research and will provide a $25,000 award to the recipient, of which $5,000 is granted as a personal prize with the remainder supporting the recipient’s research.
+Applicants must be School of Medicine faculty who are 45 years of age or younger as of April 30, 2020.